Dean2k/Serpent/README.md

 * Hud Clock (Thanks to Blaze for his Join notification)
 * Nameplate tags (Thanks to Edward7 [Edward7s])

+if i've missed you out of the credits just drop me a message or raise an issue.

 ## Hotkeys
 * CTRL + F = Noclip
 * CTRL + T = Thirdperson